Heart Disease, Stroke and Addiction

 Looking For Treatment?

-For assistance in locating an appropriate treatment provider, please call Recovery Connection at 866-812-8231.
+For assistance in locating an appropriate treatment provider or questions about the relationship between alcohol and heart disease, please call Recovery Connection at 866-812-8231.

 24/7 all conversations are confidential